A Step-By-Step Guide to Running an NPS Survey on Your Website

 Consumer word of mouth is more valuable than advertisements or even celebrity endorsements.
 Advertising is still the backbone of a business, but consumers are badgered by thousands of ads on a daily basis across all forms of media.

-It’s important to be able to utilize your existing customer base and essentially turn them into walking talking advertisements for your business.
+It’s important to utilize your existing customer base and essentially turn them into walking talking advertisements for your business.
 That’s where NPS comes into play.
-This customer feedback system allows you to gauge whether or not your audience is sharing your content based on their satisfaction level.
+This customer feedback system allows you to gauge whether your audience is sharing your content based on their satisfaction level.

 NPS surveys are typically only one question with numerical answers arranged horizontally from 0-10 followed by an open-ended response question.